Emerald Ash Borer

 The emerald ash borer threatens America's ash trees.
 Promise you won't move firewood.

-The Emerald Ash Borer (Agrilus planipennis or EAB) is responsible for the destruction of tens of millions of ash trees in 25 states in the Midwest and Northeast.
+The Emerald Ash Borer (Agrilus planipennis or EAB) is responsible for the destruction of tens of millions of ash trees in 26 states.
 Native to Asia, it likely arrived in the United States hidden in wood packing materials.
 The first U.S. identification of Emerald Ash Borer was in southeastern Michigan in 2002.
 There are a variety of treatment options that can serve as a control measure for the EAB, but they are not a cure.
 Because pesticide regulations differ from State to State, homeowners should contact their State department of agriculture or local extension office for guidance.